SpeedCP: Fast Kernel-based Conditional Conformal Prediction

 \section{Experiments}

-In this section, we evaluate SpeedCP across four diverse settings: synthetic admixture data, molecular property prediction with GNNs, arXiv citation counts prediction, and brain tumor MRI analysis with a CNN.
+In this section, we evaluate SpeedCP across four diverse settings: synthetic admixture data, molecular property prediction with GNNs, and brain tumor MRI analysis with a CNN.
+We also analyze citation-count prediction on the arXiv dataset using topic-modeling features (see Appendix~\ref{appendix: arxiv}).
+We summarize the results of SpeedCP and compare them with four other benchmarks: CondCP \citep{gibbs2023conformal}, PCP \citep{zhang2024posterior}, RLCP \citep{hore2023conformal} and SplitCP \citep{papadopoulos2002inductive}.

+The main experiments in this section use the RBF kernel on the low-rank latent representation.
+We further assess whether the empirical performance of SpeedCP is sensitive to the kernel choice in Appendix \ref{app:kernel-family-sensitivity}.

-\paragraph{Synthetic experiments} We evaluate the performance of our method using synthetic datasets in the admixture setting where $X$ is generated from a mixture of $K=3$ latent distributions.
+\paragraph{Synthetic Experiments.} We evaluate the performance of our method using synthetic datasets in the admixture setting where $X$ is generated from a mixture of $K=3$ latent distributions.
 We use the mixture proportion $\hat{\pi}(X)$ as an input to all CP methods.
-In this case, $\sum_{k=1}^K\hat\pi_k(X)=1$ and $\hat\pi_k(X)>0$, setting the latent space as a simplex.
-To test whether a method can adapt well to a covariate shift, the mixture proportions of calibration points are sampled symmetrically across vertices while those of test points are highly concentrated near one vertex.
-We assess conditional coverage by dividing the simplex into 10 bins and evaluating coverage in each bin as in Figure~\ref{fig:ternary}.
-We summarize the results of SpeedCP and compare them with four other benchmarks: CondCP \citep{gibbs2023conformal}, SplitCP \citep{papadopoulos2002inductive}, PCP \citep{zhang2024posterior}, and RLCP \citep{hore2023conformal} in Figure~\ref{fig:bin2}.
-For SpeedCP and CondCP, we choose $\Phi^*(X_i)=(1, \One\{\arg\max_{k}\hat \pi_k(X_i)=1 \},\dots,\One\{\arg\max_{k}\hat \pi_k(X_i)=K \})$ using the estimated latent embeddings $\hat{\pi}(X))^{\top}$.

-Overall, SpeedCP achieves miscoverage closest to the target level of 0.1 while producing the smallest prediction sets.
-SplitCP attains near-target miscoverage in many bins, but fails in others (e.g., bins 3 and 5), which we show in Appendix~\ref{appendix:sim} correspond to low-density regions.
-Although, CondCP is designed to guarantee conditional coverage, it fails to attain reasonable coverage in several bins, and yields overly wide intervals.
-Both PCP and RLCP tend to overcover in most bins, and also has large prediction sets.
-We discuss the synthetic data generation mechanism and provide additional details on this example in Appendix~\ref{appendix:sim}.
+In this case, $\sum_{k=1}^K\hat\pi_k(X)=1$ and $\hat\pi_k(X)>0$, yielding the latent space as a simplex.

+{ To test whether a method can effectively adapt to a covariate shift, we symmetrically sample the calibration mixture proportions over the simplex, but sample the test mixture proportions highly concentrated near one vertex (see the density plots in Figure \ref{fig:density}).
+We also consider two different predictors, a linear regression and a two-layer neural network (NN), to assess the model-agnostic behavior of the conditional conformal methods.}